Digital Nomad Life in Brazil

 When we asked people living in Brazil about club and activities where newcomers can meet others, they responded:

 "Expats living in Brazil often join international clubs, such as ExpatBrazil, to meet other expats and like-minded people.
 They also join language and cultural exchange groups, which offer activities such as language classes, book clubs, movie nights, and cooking classes.
 Additionally, they may join sports teams, local choirs, or community gardens, or join meetup groups related to their hobbies and interests.
-Meeting people while living in Brazil can also be done by attending any of the many concerts, dances, or carnivals, or by simply exploring local bars, restaurants, and parks," remarked one member in Brazil.
+Meeting people while living in Brazil can also be done by attending any of the many concerts, dances, or carnivals, or by simply exploring local bars, restaurants, and parks," explained one person living in Brazil.

 What is life like in Brazil?